 Written by Will Todd and with a libretto by Maggie Gottllieb, whilst the first scene is somewhat drowned out by the accompanying orchestra, from here on in the balance between music and opera singing is perfected, and the two complement each other very well, especially when the acoustics of an outdoor forest setting complete with a strong breeze are taken into account.
 The set and the costumes are also beautiful with the greyness of the “real” world in sharp contrast to the bright and vivid colours of Wonderland.
 James Laing’s Cheshire Cat is a particular visual treat with bright blue hair and the widest of smiles.

 Indeed, all of the characters (except a slightly lacking March Hare and Mad Hatter) are wonderfully vivid, with just the right balance of oddball mania and friendly charm.
 Robert Burt’s Red Queen is the undeniable star though, his many references to decapitation and guillotines leaving parents looking mildly worried and children delighted.

 The interactive aspect of the opera, which sees the audience literally follow Alice (confidently portrayed by Fflur Wyn) through different locations in Wonderland, brings the world vividly to life and all praise should be given to director Martin Duncan for managing to make such a well-known story seem so fresh and exciting.

-Alice’s Adventures in Wonderland is on at Opera Holland Park until 3rd August 2013, for further information or to book visit here.
+Alice’s Adventures in Wonderland is at Opera Holland Park until 3rd August 2013.
+For further information or to book visit the theatre’s website here.